vish-manit/Bengaluru-House-Price-Prediction/README.md

 The model is trained on a training set and evaluated using a separate test set.
 The evaluation metrics used include mean absolute error (MAE), mean squared error (MSE), and R-squared value.

+**Hyperparameter Tuning**

+The model's hyperparameters are tuned to optimize its performance.
+The Notebook.py script uses scikit-learn's GridSearchCV to perform a grid search over a predefined set of hyperparameters.
+The best hyperparameters are then used to retrain the model.

 **Front-end Website**

 A front-end website has been developed to provide a user-friendly interface for predicting house prices.